SGFGOV/medusa-strapi-repo/README.md

 MELISEARCH_HOST= <MELISEARCH HOSTNAME>
 MELISEARCH_MASTER_KEY=<MELISEARCH KEY>

+### Redis Cache

+This implementation comes preconfigured with redis caching, As medusa already uses redis, it was a reasonable assumption that the same redis service can be used for strapi as well

+REDIS_HOST=<redis host name>
+REDIS_PORT=<redis port>
+REDIS_PASSWORD=<redis password>

 ### Messaging

 Sometimes you've got to just send a message, we've preconfigured this with SENDGRID